pjritee/pl_search/README.md

         return BodyPred(self.constraints, self.all_vars, self.best_var)

 ```
-Here we take the simplest approach and choose the first remaining variable in `all_vars` for `get_best_var` but we could have chosen a variable from a constraint with the smallest left hand side.
+Here we take the simplest approach and choose the first remaining variable in `all_vars` for `get_best_var` but we probably should have chosen a variable from a constraint with the smallest left hand side.

 Now we can carry out the search.
 If we just want the first solution we can try:
 ```